MTnani/Behavior-driven-development/README.md

 During an interview with Dan North at GOTO Conference in 2013, Liz defined BDD as:

 It's using examples to talk through how an application behaves...
 And having conversations about those examples.

+## Principles of BDD
+Test-driven development is a software-development methodology which essentially states that for each unit of software, a software developer must:

+define a test set for the unit first;
+make the tests fail;
+then implement the unit;
+finally verify that the implementation of the unit makes the tests succeed.
+This definition is rather non-specific in that it allows tests in terms of high-level software requirements, low-level technical details or anything in between.
+One way of looking at BDD therefore, is that it is a continued development of TDD which makes more specific choices than TDD.

+Behavior-driven development specifies that tests of any unit of software should be specified in terms of the desired behavior of the unit.
+Borrowing from agile software development the "desired behavior" in this case consists of the requirements set by the business — that is, the desired behavior that has business value for whatever entity commissioned the software unit under construction.[5][1]
+Within BDD practice, this is referred to as BDD being an "outside-in" activity.[16]

+#### Behavioral specifications
+Following this fundamental choice, a second choice made by BDD relates to how the desired behavior should be specified.
+In this area BDD chooses to use a semi-formal format for behavioral specification which is borrowed from user story specifications from the field of object-oriented analysis and design.
+The scenario aspect of this format may be regarded as an application of Hoare logic to behavioral specification of software units using the domain-specific language of the situation.

+BDD specifies that business analysts and developers should collaborate in this area and should specify behavior in terms of user stories, which are each explicitly written down in a dedicated document.
+Each user story should, in some way, follow the following structure:

+Title
+An explicit title.
+Narrative
+A short introductory section with the following structure:
+As a: the person or role who will benefit from the feature;
+I want: the feature;
+so that: the benefit or value of the feature.
+Acceptance criteria
+A description of each specific scenario of the narrative with the following structure:
+Given: the initial context at the beginning of the scenario, in one or more clauses;
+When: the event that triggers the scenario;
+Then: the expected outcome, in one or more clauses.
+BDD does not have any formal requirements for exactly how these user stories must be written down, but it does insist that each team using BDD come up with a simple, standardized format for writing down the user stories which includes the elements listed above.